-- Artist(s) must be flexible with regards to location, format and date of performance(s) based on whatever COVID-19 restrictions or precautions may be in place.
+- Artist(s) must be flexible with regards to location, format, and date of the performance(s) based on whatever COVID-19 restrictions or precautions may be in place.

 - Artists must be comfortable with any virtual performances being made available on the Calgary Public Library YouTube page.

 - Artists should supply all required instruments or resources, and sound equipment, with the exception of microphones and speakers for in-person performances.

 - All performances must be appropriate for all ages and family-friendly.